AzraeeI/Akame-Loader/README.md

 1. Uses WINAPI WinMain so it doesn't popup any console window
 2. Checks the current hard disk, if the size is under 100GB it closes itself
 3. Sleeps for 10000ms (10s)
-4. Checks if any tickcount-related function was manipulated by a sandbox (by checking the hashes and comparing the time slept with the time elapsed on the machine), if something is wrong, it closes itself
+4. Checks if any tickcount-related function was manipulated by a sandbox (by checking the hashes and comparing the time slept with the time elapsed on the machine), if something seems wrong, it closes itself
-5. Stores the IV, the Key, and the payload as encrypted vectors
+5. Stores the IV, the encryption Key, and the encrypted payload as vectors
 6. Allocates a memory buffer for the payload
 7. Decrypts the payload (aes256) and closes itself if something doesn't work correctly
 8. Copies the payload to a new buffer